+Students complete the internship in their last semester in hospitals, clinics, government agencies, or private healthcare organizations.
 This structure is applied uniformly across all students, ensuring consistency in exposure and competencies.
-These experiences are coordinated with hospital and pre-hospital partners to support learning in real environments.
+These experiences are coordinated with practice partners to support learning in real environments.
+The experts recommend establishing a stronger link between theoretical and practical parts.
+The teaching staff should further encourage the students in critical thinking and the reflection on the connection between practical and theoretical parts of the study program.
 The arrangement of the practice courses in the study program allows the acquisition of credits.
-In talks on-site it became clear, that essential parts of the practical training are outsourced to clinics and external rescue services.
-The experts recommend establishing standards or guidelines for the qualification and facilities of training locations to guarantee a high-level practical education.
+According to Liwa College, the academic supervisors visit students during their internships, and a close exchange with field supervisors is maintained.
+However, there are no formalized standards for the qualification of field supervisors.
+The experts recommend establishing minimum standards for the qualification of field supervisors to guarantee a high-level practical education.